TorinFelton/NEA_ProgrammingLanguage/README.md

-# NEA_ProgrammingLanguage
+# 'Creating an Interpreter' NEA (Experimental Branch)
 Repo for my AQA A-Level Computer Science Non-Exam Assessment (coursework).
+This branch is for continuing with the project past the actual content of the A-Level NEA - this is not going to be submitted.
+Features that I want to add for fun will be added here - the master branch is the actual NEA submission.

 - Uses the implementation of the [ExpressionEvaluator](https://github.com/TorinFelton/ExpressionEvaluator) repository for evaluating mathematical expressions.
-- Will publish full NEA document when completed - this will contain analysis, design and implementation of project.
+- Experimental for extra features, e.g Else statements, While, etc. these will not be added to the Master branch.

-Targets:
+(NEA) Targets:
 - [x] Implement Lexer
 - [x] Implement Parser
 - [x] Implement Evaluator
 - [x] Error handling outside of C# default exceptions
 - [x] File input

+(Experimental) Targets:
+- [x] Else statements
+- [ ] Else if statements
+- [ ] While statements
+- [ ] More advanced condition parsing (currently only supports 1 comparison)
+  - [ ] Boolean variable type

+The experimental targets are a lot less likely to be implemented and have not been designed prior like the NEA ones.

 # Points of Interest